rosedu/techblog/_posts/2013-06-20-shell-tips-and-tricks-for-file-editing.md

 author: Alexandru Juncu
 ---

-Here are are some small things you might find useful when you need do deal with text files.
+Here are are some small things you might find useful when you need to deal with text files.
 In the Linux/Unix world, a lot of things are text files, so you need to know how to efficiently handle them.
 If you are a sysadmin, you need to look at **log files** for most of your work time